Petermann glacier in Greenland: Is it serious?

-"Whether it's news that we should be particularly concerned about I think is difficult to answer at this stage."'Not surprising'
+"Whether it's news that we should be particularly concerned about I think is difficult to answer at this stage."

 In truth, the buildup and breakup of glaciers can change over timescales ranging from months to millennia, and scientists simply haven't been watching this closely for very long.

 As is so often the case in science, what is needed are more observations.